Legionella Management

 Pace Solutions also provides rapid on-site DNA detection of Legionella bacteria.
 This testing service will provide highly accurate qPCR analysis in 45 minutes, compared to waiting weeks with the standard culture test method.
 Unlike lab-based qPCR methods, this proprietary technology detects live and not dead bacteria, utilizing a test method that is validated according to ISO 12869.
 This DNA-based diagnostic technique allows Pace to provide their clients with;

-For more information on how Pace can implement DNA detection of Legionella at your site(s), contact us at the Pace Legionella Team
+For more information on how Pace can implement DNA detection of Legionella at your site(s), contact the Pace Legionella Team.

 Developing a Water Management Plan (WMP)